Covington scores 21 as Timberwolves romp past Spurs 128-89

 TIP-INS

-Spurs: LaMarcus Aldridge and DeMar DeRozan each scored 10 and were the only starters in double figures. ...
-F Pau Gasol is out indefinitely with a stress fracture in his left foot.
+Spurs: F Pau Gasol is out indefinitely with a stress fracture in his left foot.
 The 17th-year veteran missed his 12th straight game; he had been getting some work on the court recently despite soreness.
 "Then they took him off because he got a second opinion that it was a stress fracture," coach Gregg Popovich said.
 "That's what they told me so it's not a secret I guess.
 So they put him back in the boot."
-Gasol has played sparingly off the bench, averaging 6.6 points and 6.1 rebounds. .
-The Spurs committed a season-high 19 turnovers.
+Gasol has played sparingly off the bench, averaging 6.6 points and 6.1 rebounds.

-Timberwolves: The Wolves' previous largest margin of victory against San Antonio was 24 twice, last done in 2013. .
-Okogie opened the fourth quarter with a soaring dunk that brought the crowd and the Wolves bench to its feet.
+Timberwolves: The Wolves' previous largest margin of victory against San Antonio was 24 twice, last done in 2013.
+The 39-point win also matches the Wolves' third-largest in franchise history. ...
+Minnesota also had a season-high 33 assists.
+Jeff Teague led the way with nine while Jones had eight.

 UP NEXT